Call for an Initial Consultation (908) 561-5577

 The Concussion Return to Play Guide for High School Athletes

 Parents, coaches, and doctors must understand how serious traumatic brain injuries are.
 Important factors include the proper diagnosis, whether and when athletes can resume playing sports, what symptoms to look for, and the short—and long-term effects of concussions.
-Some of the liability issues involved in sports injuries include who is responsible for the concussion and what precautions should have been taken to prevent or reduce the severity of the injury.
+Some liability issues involved in sports injuries include who is responsible for the concussion and what precautions should have been taken to prevent or reduce the severity of the injury.

 What is a concussion?

-A concussion is a type of brain injury, usually caused by some impact or trauma.
-The brain, an organ that weighs about three pounds, floats inside the human skull, protected by cerebral spinal fluid.
-An impact or trauma can cause the brain to move about the skull in an abnormal fashion, causing the brain to make contact with one side of the skull, called the coup, and then the other side, called the contrecoup.
-An unnatural impact can also cause the head to rotate too quickly, called a rotational concussion, which can strain or damage brain tissues.
-Any type of concussion can cause neurological harm.
+An impact or trauma can cause the brain to move about the skull abnormally, causing the brain to make contact with one side of the skull, called the coup, and then the other side, called the contrecoup.

 A parent, coach, relative, or friend who suspects that a child athlete may have suffered a concussion should review: